m0sh1x2/Notes/Linux System Administration Advanced Notes/M3 - Clustering and High Availability/Clustering and High Availability.md

 - Resource modes
     - Single-primary mode allows a single resource to function in the primary role on one member.
 Used with filesystems like ext3, ext4, etc.
     - In dual-primary mode both resources unction in the primary role on cluster nodes.
 Typically used with filesystems that implement distributed block manager, like GFS2 and OCFS2

+## DRBD Replication Modes

+- Protocol A (Asynchronous) – local write operations on the primary node are considered complete once the action finishes and the replication packet is placed on the TCP send buffer.
+Used with long-distance replication
+- Protocol B (Semi-synchronous) – local write operation on the primary node are considered complete once the action finishes and the replication packet reaches the peer node
+- Protocol C (Synchronous) – local write operations on the primary node are considered complete once the primary and peer node have completed the write operation

+## DRDB Tools

+- drdbsetup
+    - Command line tool used to configure the DRDB kernel module
+- drdbmeta
+    - Used for managing DRDB meta-data structures
+- drdbadm
+    - The main administration tool.
+It allows us to configure and manage DRDB resources.
+Acts like frontend to the other two tools.